-- When cellular and PCS companies become LNP-capable in November 2002, the CPUC should direct those wireless carriers to donate to and participate in the pool. - The CPUC should adopt a 25% contamination threshold for donated blocks from wireless carriers to the pool. - The CPUC should solicit comments on the feasibility of paging companies becoming LNP capable and participating in pooling. - If deemed feasible, the CPUC should petition the FCC to rescind the paging companies' permanent exemption on becoming LNP-capable.
+- When cellular and PCS companies become LNP-capable in November 2002, the CPUC should direct those wireless carriers to donate to and participate in the pool. - The CPUC should adopt a 25% contamination threshold for donated blocks from wireless carriers to the pool. - The CPUC should solicit comments on the feasibility of paging companies becoming LNP capable and participating in pooling, as well as other methods of reducing the number of stranded numbers held by paging companies. - If deemed feasible, the CPUC should petition the FCC to rescind the paging companies' permanent exemption on becoming LNP-capable.